-One promising ADHD treatment option is combining mindfulness training with behavioral parenting training.
+One promising treatment option is combining mindfulness training with behavioral parenting training.

-Some studies show that incorporating mindfulness training can significantly improve attentional processes in children and parenting skills in parents.
+Some studies show that incorporating mindfulness training can significantly improve attentional processes in children and parenting skills in parents12,13.

 The Diet Factor

-Using diets to treat children with ADHD has been a popular and appealing solution since the 1920s.
-These treatments are controversial because there is not enough empirical evidence supporting their effectiveness.
+Using diets to treat a child with ADHD has been a popular and appealing solution since the 1920s.
+These treatments are controversial because there is not enough empirical evidence supporting their effectiveness15,16.
 Conclusive results are difficult to obtain because of flaws in the study designs.
-In addition, children can have different sensitivity and intolerance in food.
+In addition, children can have different sensitivity and intolerance to food17.

-Common dietary interventions include additive-free diet (e.g. artificial flavors and colors), sugar elimination diet, food allergies and sensitivities elimination diet and fatty acid supplementation diet.
+Common dietary interventions include additive-free diet (e.g. no artificial flavors and colors), sugar elimination diet, food allergies and sensitivities elimination diet and fatty acid supplementation diet18.